j45t7/memory-game/README.md

 <img width=20 src="./assets/pokeball.png"/>

-This fun memory game with Pokemons.
+It is fun memory game with Pokemons.

 ## How does it look like?